in2code-de/femanager/Documentation/Features/ResendUserConfirmationRequest/Index.rst

 Backend View
 ^^^^^^^^^^^^

 Lists all frontend users, which did not confirm their email so far.
-An admin is able, to decline (delete) users or resend an email with a confirmation link.
+An admin is able to decline (delete) users or resend an email with a confirmation link.

 |backend4|